mikeshulman/narya/README.md

 ### Matching

-When a new constant is defined as a function with arguments that belong to datatypes, it can match on such an argument.
+When a new constant is defined as a function with arguments that belong to datatypes, it can match on such an argument (called the *discriminee*).
 For instance, the function that swaps the elements of a binary sum can be written as
 ```
 def Sum.swap (A B : Type) (x : Sum A B) : Sum B A ≔ match x [
 | inl. a ↦ inr. a